streamlit/docs/content/get-started/installation/sis.md

 1. In your list of apps, click "**Hello World**."

-   If you don't see your app, check that you have your role set to "ACCOUNTADMIN" as described in [Optional: Create a warehouse to provide compute resources](/get-started/installation/streamlit-in-snowflake#optional-create-a-warehouse-to-provide-compute-resources).
+   If you don't see your app, check that you have your role set to "ACCOUNTADMIN" as described in [Optional: Create a warehouse](/get-started/installation/streamlit-in-snowflake#optional-create-a-warehouse).

 1. Your app will open in viewing mode.
 To edit your app, in the upper-right corner, click "**Edit**."